Rhetorical Tools List

 A figure of addition that occurs when a concluding sentence, clause, or phrase is added to a statement which purposely diminishes the effect of what has been previously stated.

-“This year’s space budget is three times what is was in January 1961.
+- “This year’s space budget is three times what is was in January 1961.
 And it is greater than the space budget of the previous 8 years combined.
 That budget now stands at five billion four hundred million dollars a year, a staggering sum, though somewhat less than we pay for cigarettes and cigars every year.”
-John F Kennedy, Rice University address on space exploration.
+John F Kennedy, Rice University address on space exploration, 12th September 1962.

 An abrupt shift from a noble tone to a less exalted one – often for comic effect.